-For decades vets have always recommended spaying your dog around 6 months or earlier, but recent studies have shown that early spaying can be detrimental to your dog’s health.
+For decades vets have always recommended spaying your dog around 6 months or earlier, but recent studies have shown that early spaying and neutering, especially in large breeds can cause health issues later on.

-Spaying early affects your puppy’s bone growth and increases the risk of developing hip dysplasia, and spaying, regardless of when it is done, has shown to increase your dog’s risk of developing certain cancers.
+Spaying early affects your puppy’s bone growth and increases the risk of developing hip dysplasia.

 What Is Spaying?